intuitiva/text-embedding-inference-gemma-docker/README.md

 ### Download the model Data

-Go to [hugginface](https://huggingface.co/onnx-community/embeddinggemma-300m-ONNX/tree/main/onnx) and download
+Go to exactly this link: [hugginface](https://huggingface.co/onnx-community/embeddinggemma-300m-ONNX/tree/main/onnx)

-model_q4.onnx_data
+and download "model_q4.onnx_data"

-and store it in /data
+and store it in data/onnx/

 ### Build the image
 ```bash